RStrinati/BIMProjMgmt/docs/review_management_plan.md

 - A summary panel shows selected project metadata.
 - A Dash based `gantt_chart.py` visualises review dates.

+## Row Editing Workflow
+Rows in the stage plan and cycle tables can be managed via lightweight interactions.
+Right‑clicking on a table shows a context menu with **Add Row** and **Delete Row** options.
+The same actions are available using keyboard shortcuts:

+* **Insert** – add a new row
+* **Delete** – remove the selected rows

+Dedicated buttons for adding or deleting rows have been removed from the UI.

 ## Gaps and Potential Enhancements
 - **Inline Editing:** The current task table supports assigning reviewers but does not allow editing dates directly.
 Integrating inline editing for Treeview rows would align with the requested editable table feature.
 - **Contractual Data:** The database layer lacks the optional `ContractualLinks` table.
 Adding this table and exposing data through the UI would enable contract compliance tracking.